 10. Taking Back What’s Yours

-Some circumcised men try to “re-grow” their foreskins by taping the skin in the shaft of their penises to small dumbbell-shaped weight weighing approximately a few ounces.
+Some circumcised men try to “re-grow” their foreskins by taping the skin in the shaft of their penises to small dumbbell-shaped weights weighing approximately a few ounces.
 The elongation process take about 18 months to complete and is mostly painless.
 The “new” foreskin (which is really just stretched skin) resembles the appearance of foreskin and reportedly stays stretched for life.